isomerpages/moe-mayflowersec/_cca/Performing Arts/Concert Band.md

 ### Key Objectives

 *   National Education – Aims to help our students become active, informed and responsible citizens with the ability to succeed in the global environment.
-*   Character Education & 21st Century Skills Acquisition – Aims to groom our students into a confident, well-managed and well-balanced individual with integrity, wisdom, passion and vision.
+*   Character Education &amp; 21st Century Skills Acquisition – Aims to groom our students into a confident, well-managed and well-balanced individual with integrity, wisdom, passion and vision.
-*   Arts Enrichment & Appreciation – Aims to provide our students who are talented practitioners of a variety of artistic mediums opportunities to further explore and enhance their own creative capacity through interaction and collaboration with other young, gifted artists in the host country.
+*   Arts Enrichment &amp; Appreciation – Aims to provide our students who are talented practitioners of a variety of artistic mediums opportunities to further explore and enhance their own creative capacity through interaction and collaboration with other young, gifted artists in the host country.